-The Brooks Glycerin has a soft internal fit and is meant for runners who enjoy an endless amount of cushioning.
-This extra comfy shoe will help you continue to run despite your plantar fasciitis; in fact, you might end up running more because it’s so comfy.
-The internal stretch material moves with you as your gait continues to propel you forward, giving you a long-lasting feeling of padding.
+The Brooks Glycerin has a soft internal fit and will help you continue to run despite your plantar fasciitis; you might end up running more because it’s so comfy.
+The internal stretch material moves with you as your gait propels you forward.
 With engineered mesh to expand your upper fit, these shoes will keep you comfortable as you tackle your daily run.

 7. ASICS Gel-Contend 7 Running Shoe

 The ASICS brand has managed to make a very comfortable shoe for a budget price.
-While it’s not the best shoe on our list, it’s a very acceptable and even cushy shoe for the price.
+While it’s not the best shoe on our list, it’s a solid and cushy cushy shoe for the price.
 It will help support your heel while you’re running and provide ample support for your plantar fasciitis.
 Keep this shoe in mind if you’re looking for a good budget choice with plenty of support.

 8. Brooks Adrenaline GTS 21